Arm-Examples/Helium-Optimization/General_optimizations/optimizing_c_functions.md

 At the end, you must be able to compute with the data you have in a vector and it depends on what you want to compute.
 Some slicing strategy may be good from a memory point of view but does not map very well on what you are trying to compute.

-## Instruction alignment

-For best performance, Helium instructions (especially those inside a critical loop) should be aligned to 32-bit boundaries.
-The software would still work if the Helium instructions were unaligned, but this can cause stall cycles in loops even when the Low Overhead Branch (LOB) extension is used.
-This is usually taken care by C compilers.
-But if you are creating inline assembly code, you need to handle the alignment manually.

-## Data alignment

-When using Helium instructions for data processing, in some cases data alignment can affect the performance:

-- For minimum, vector data should be aligned to 32-bit boundaries.
-This is a requirement of the Helium instructions.
-- For Armv8.1-M processors with dual-beat Helium implementations (i.e. Cortex-M55 and Cortex-M85), in some cases aligning vector data to 64-bit boundaries can gain a small performance improvement.
-For example:
-  - When the vector data is expected to be fetched from the main memory instead of cache, having the data aligned to the bus width avoids an additional data access for the unaligned data.
-  - When the processing involves certain 64-bit load store instructions

 ## Minimizing memory accesses (unrolling, data grouping, temporary  copy)

 When data is not contiguous in memory, you cannot load it with one vector load and several accesses are needed.